bbauska/meta-react-basics/README.md

   alt="."
   width="40%" />
 </p>
-To achieve the solution of a multi-page websites, you learn that you need to add the React Router library to your React projects, and you practice using it to create and implement the basic navigation routes for our webpage.
+<p>To achieve the solution of a multi-page websites, you learn that you need to add the React Router library to your React projects, and you practice using it to create and implement the basic navigation routes for our webpage.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ w3-s18-e.
 (2) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->